What We Do

-There are certain types of cases that the DRA does not handle, due to limitations of funding, staff resources, potential conflicts and availability of other resources for assistance with these issues.
-There may be exceptions on an individual basis to those with notations below; however, any exceptions must be approved by the Legal Director.
+There are certain types of cases that the DRA does not handle, due to limitations of funding, staff resources, potential conflicts, and availability of other resources for assistance with these issues.
+Exceptions may be made; however, any exceptions must be approved by the DRA Legal Director.

 - Social Security applications

 - Food stamp applications/claims

-- Criminal proceedings – DRA does not provide representation in criminal cases; however, DRA can provide assistance communicating with the Court, Prosecutor and/or Public Defender about disability-specific needs and issues of client in certain cases.
+- Criminal proceedings – DRA does not provide representation in criminal cases; however, DRA can provide assistance communicating with the Court, Prosecutor, and/or Public Defender about disability-specific needs and issues of a client in certain cases.

 - Divorce, custody, and child support

-- Parental abuse/neglect and termination cases – DRA can provide assistance where parent with a disability is experiencing discrimination in proceedings as a result of disability and communicating with the court-appointed attorney(s) about disability-specific needs.
+- Parental abuse/neglect and termination cases – DRA can provide assistance when a parent with a disability is experiencing discrimination in proceedings because of their disability, and in communicating with the court-appointed attorney(s) about disability-specific needs.

 - Drafting of wills, trusts, and estate planning

-- Workers compensation, issues related to collective bargaining agreements, unemployment compensation
+- Workers compensation, issues related to collective bargaining agreements, and unemployment compensation

 - Product liability cases